Longfin inshore squid: Reproduction

+Studies of D. pealeii have shown that males employ multiple reproductive tactics—including mate guarding and sneaker strategies—at communal egg beds.

 Research

 This species is a model organism in neuroscience and it was used by Andrew Huxley and Alan Hodgkin in their studies on axons.
 Its axon is the largest axon known to science.
 They are also used for research on replicating their camouflage abilities due to the chromatophores in their skin, which reflect a different color depending on the angle at which the light is hitting them.
 A dead longfin can show a colourful display with its chromatophores by connecting its axons to a music player.